ugtrain/ugtrain/README.md

 The ugtrain is an advanced free and universal game trainer for the CLI under GPLv2 license on GitHub and Sourceforge.net.
 It is mostly written in C with C++ parts for convenience and some shell scripts.
-The dynamic memory support sets it apart.
+The **dynamic memory support** sets it apart.
 An integrated preloader, a memory discovery and a memory hacking library are included for this.
-The ugtrain uses one simple config file per game which can be exchanged with others.
-Examples for games which allow cheating are included.
-These also come with automatic adaption for dynamic memory so that you can use them right away on your system after adaption.
+The ugtrain uses one simple **config file per game** which can be exchanged with others. **Example configs** for games which allow cheating are included.
+These also come with **automatic adaption** for dynamic memory so that you can use them right away on your system after adaption.
+Also security measures like **ASLR and PIE are bypassed**.
+All this makes ugtrain now already the **best game trainer on Linux**.
+And with **scanmem** it integrates the best memory search on Linux.

 The ugtrain is powered by the Open Game Cheating Association.